Last revised and effective as of: September 25, 2019

 Third Parties Generally.

-We may provide to third parties non-personally identifiable information, including where such information is combined with similar information of other users of the Service.
+Excluding Gmail Data (as defined below), we may provide to third parties non-personally identifiable information, including where such information is combined with similar information of other users of the Service.
 For example, we might inform third parties regarding the number of unique users who use the Service, the demographic breakdown of our users of the Service, or the products and/or services purchased using the Service and the vendors of such products and services.
 If you opt in, we may also provide to third parties personally identifiable information.
 For example, we might share our users’ e-mail addresses with third parties in order for third parties to contact users about products and services that may be of interest.
 In addition to the above, when users use our Service, third party service providers may directly collect personally identifiable and non-personally identifiable information about our users’ online activities over time and across different websites.

 Sale of Business.